jvepsalainen-nv/slang/tools/issue-analysis/ANALYZE_RESULTS_PLAN.md

 - Quote actual issue descriptions and error messages
 - Link metrics to real-world impact

-### 4. Vague Recommendations
+### 4. Speculation Beyond Data
 **Don't:**
-- Say "improve testing" without specifics
-- Suggest "refactor component X" without identifying what to refactor
-- Give recommendations without success metrics
+- Assume root causes without evidence from issue text
+- Speculate about "why" something is happening
+- Make recommendations on how to fix problems

 **Do:**
-- Specify what to test (e.g., "Add validation tests for IR inlining edge cases")
+- Extract root causes from actual issue descriptions and error messages
+- Stick to observable patterns in the data
+- Focus on WHAT is happening, not WHY or HOW TO FIX
-- Identify specific code patterns to refactor
+- Quote specific issue text as evidence for claimed patterns
-- Define measurable success criteria for each recommendation

 ### 5. Analysis Staleness
 **Don't:**